adtrak-core/boilerplate/gitlab-checklists/redesign-website/developer.md

 ## StatusCake

 - [ ] Add the website to [StatusCake](https://resources.adtrak.agency/statuscake/), using the FULL url with HTTP(S)
-- [ ] Contact group: Default Contact Group
+- [ ] Contact group: Default Contact Group and your team's group
 - [ ] Check Rate: 5 Min
 - [ ] Is the site running on SSL?
 If so, use the resource centre guide to add an SSL check too